mayamiddletonwelch/mayamiddletonwelch.github.io/index.md

-Hello!
+## Hello!

 Welcome to my personal page.
+Here you can find links to my work and further information about me.

-Here you can find a portfolio of my Python coding I have completed for the Leeds University introductory python course.
+## About Me

-You can also find information about me on my [About Me](https://mayamiddletonwelch.github.io/index2) page.
+You can find information about me on my [About Me](https://mayamiddletonwelch.github.io/index2) page.

 ## Python Coding Portfolio